 #12 Photograph some Barns

 There’s something about barns.
 Once I started, I couldn’t stop.
 From the old and weathered to the new and modern they are all over the County and in every colour.
 Forget #DoorsofInstragram or #CabinPorn – I think photographing barns is so much better.

-One of the best-kept secrets in Prince Edward County is Point Petre.
+One of the best-kept secrets and hidden gems Prince Edward County is Point Petre.
 Enjoy the pebble beach and the flat limestone ledges leading you out to the crystal-clear water of Lake Ontario.
-It’s the perfect spot for sunrise and sunset watching.
+It’s also the best sunset Prince Edward County spot (sunrise too!).

 Cycling along the flat rural roads makes this a fun activity to do in Prince Edward County.
 County bike rentals can be found in Wellington as it’s close proximity to the Millennium Trail.
 This 48-km former railroad winds through the County from Wellington to Picton.